FrostKiwi/treasurechest/README.md

 ### Regional variants
 Finally, the usual applies if your are working with CJK fonts: Double, triple and quadruple check the font's intended region or in rare cases, how the font file organizes those regions internally.
 Eg. Google's Noto [offers their CJK fonts](https://github.com/googlefonts/noto-cjk) in 'CJK SC (Simplified Chinese)', 'CJK TC (Traditional Chinese)', 'CJK JP (Japanese)', etc. Thanks to Unicode's aweful decision of [Han unification](https://en.wikipedia.org/wiki/Han_unification), regional Sinograph variants are mapped to the same Unicode code point.

-When my smartphone didn't have Japanese set as an optional language, the OS assumed the chinese variants by default and I was suddenly confused as to why I could not read some "Japanese" words in some apps.
+When my smartphone didn't have Japanese set as an optional language, the OS assumed the Chinese variants by default and I was suddenly confused as to why I could not read some "Japanese" words in some apps.
 Such presumed defaults create issues in many [other](https://community.wanikani.com/t/userscript-anime-context-sentences/54003/83?u=frostkiwi) circumstances as well.
 Here is the difference with my Anki decks.
 ![](https://raw.githubusercontent.com/FrostKiwi/treasurechest/main/readme-img/anki-regional-example.png)
 Ironically enough, even apple manages to screw this up!
-Their Apple calendar app displays chinese Hanzu, even though the keyboard writes in Japanese Kanji. iOS does not have a secondary language like Android, but both Region is set to Japan and the Keyboard types in Japanese.
+Their Apple calendar app displays Chinese Hanzu, even though the keyboard writes in Japanese Kanji. iOS does not have a secondary language like Android, but both Region is set to Japan and the Keyboard types in Japanese.
 Having the thing you type change right in front of your eyes is very annoying.
 ![image](https://user-images.githubusercontent.com/60887273/203256955-823d3248-94a0-40f9-ad43-481fa78fdb0d.png)
 Also same deal with Microsoft teams. ![MicrosoftTeams-image (48)](https://user-images.githubusercontent.com/60887273/205535180-59406984-1492-4242-b2ec-9d0779744a57.png)
 # Jo_MPEG converted to C